29 Things to Do in Amherst, MA: Museums, Nature, Drinks & More

 Sweetster Park in Amherst Massachusetts

-You, your partner, or your family can take a moment to learn about nature, biodiversity, the natural flora and fauna of Amherst, and more at the Hitchcock Center for the Environment (845 West St).
+Take a moment to learn about nature, biodiversity, and the natural flora and fauna of Amherst at the Hitchcock Center for the Environment (845 West St).

 It has plenty of interactive activities if you’re looking for something fun to do in Amherst with children!